Yeshiva Kesser Torah

-Yeshiva Kesser Torah Rabbinical College of Queens (YKT; ישיבה כתר תורה) is a synagogue in the Kew Gardens Hills section of Queens, New York.
-It was founded in 1981 by Elyakim Rosenblatt in the Briarwood section as a kiruv (Jewish outreach) yeshiva.
+Yeshiva Kesser Torah Rabbinical College of Queens (abbreviated as YKT; ישיבה כתר תורה) is an Orthodox Jewish yeshiva located at 72-11 Vleigh Place, in the Kew Gardens Hills section of Queens, in New York City, New York, in the United States.

+Founded in 1965 by Rabbi Elyakim Rosenblatt in the Briarwood section as a kiruv (Jewish outreach) yeshiva.
 In 1994, it relocated to Kew Gardens Hills.
 It is known throughout the Queens Jewish community as a "minyan factory", a place where one can find a mincha minyan throughout the afternoon or maariv minyan until late into the night.

 History

 Elyakim Rosenblatt was a student of both Aharon Kotler and Henoch Leibowitz.
 Leibowitz influenced him to spread Torah to as many Jews as possible.
 He therefore began teaching Torah to non-religious Jewish students in Corona, Queens, where he was a rabbi.
-Rosenblatt's students in Corona encouraged him to start Yeshiva Keser Torah.
+Rosenblatt's students in Corona encouraged him to start Yeshiva Kesser Torah.

 In the 1970s, Rosenblatt opened the yeshiva on the Grand Central Parkway in Briarwood, near Queens' Main Street, where it remained for over a decade.
 The dormitory was opened in 1980.
 In 1994, one of the rabbis in the yeshiva urged Rosenblatt to move Kesser Torah to Kew Gardens Hills, where they would be able to reach more people.
 They therefore purchased a house in the center of Kew Gardens Hills' Jewish community, where the yeshiva is located today.
 While the classes in Kesser Torah were intended mainly for non-religious Jews, there were classes aimed towards a general community audience.
 Over 500 of Rosenblatt's classes are accessible today.